KonaTeam/kona-api/sections/spaces.md

 Get spaces
 ------------
 `GET /spaces` will return all active spaces.
+Spaces hidden for the current user are excluded by default.

 ### Filter parameters
 `GET /spaces?add_on_type=:type` will filter spaces for the given type.

+`GET /spaces?hidden=true` will return hidden spaces.

 `GET /spaces/:id` will return the specified space.
 See [get response](responses.md#get).